cap-js/docs/guides/databases.md

    ```
 <div markdown="1" class="impl java">

 3. For CAP Java setups you might need to reflect the different profiles in your CDS Maven plugin configuration.
-This might not be needed for all setups.
-For mixed local DB (sqlite, H2, or PostgreSQL) and hybrid HANA setup nothing special needs to be done since the local build defaults to the `development` profile.
-But for other setups like e.g. local PostgreSQL and SQLite you'll need two (profiled) `cds deploy` commands:
+This might not be needed for all setups, like using a standard local database (sqlite, H2, or PostgreSQL) and a production SAP HANA setup.
+In that case the local build defaults to the `development` profile.
+But for other setups, like using a local PostgreSQL and a local SQLite you'll need two (profiled) `cds deploy` commands:

    ```xml
     <execution>